Aaron Samuel Kaidanover: Biography

 Kaidanover was born in 1614, in Vilna, according to Deutsch and Mannheimer (1904), but according to Tamar (2007) in Koidanovo, near Minsk, from whence his surname was taken.
 (Note: In 1614, both Minsk and Vilna were Polish-Lithuanian.
 While giving Koidanovo as Aaron Samuel's birthplace, the 2007 Encyclopaedia Judaica also states that Kaidanover's son, Zevi Hirsch Kaidanover, was born in Vilna.)
 During the Khmelnytsky Uprising (1648–1649), Kaidanover fled to Vilna (or, possibly, returned there), where he became a member of the bet din.
 In 1656, as a result of the Russian-Swedish War and Sweden's invasion of the Polish–Lithuanian Commonwealth, he was forced to flee once again, taking refuge in Kurów.
-While living in Kurów, he survived the the 1655 massacre of Lublin.
+While living in Kurów, he survived the 1655 massacre of Lublin.
 His home was pillaged by Cossacks, his possessions stolen, his valuable library and manuscripts, along with his own writings, among them, and his two young daughters were murdered.
 He wrote in 1669 recollecting the traumatic event that he was left with a broken leg in the road, dirtied and bloodied, starving and thirsty, and naked and barefoot in only an undershirt.

 He arrived in Moravia an impoverished fugitive.
 He was elected rabbi successively of Langenlois in Lower Austria, Nikolsburg, Glogau, Fürth, and Frankfurt am Main, and then returned to Poland in 1671 to become the rabbi of Kraków, a position he held until his death on 1 December 1676, while attending the Vaad (council) HaGalil of Kraków that took place in Chmielnik.
 (Note: 1676, per Michael writing in 1891; however, Azulai (1876) and Horovitz (1882–1885) give 1679.
 Tamar (2007) also states 1676.)

 Kaidanover's son Tzvi Hirsch Kaidanover, was a rabbi at Frankfurt and author of Kav ha-Yashar.
 He printed many of his father's works.